rafaelaudy/rafaelaudy.github.io/about.md

 In the last year I have been studiyng and working with the MEAN stack.
 I also have 10+ years of experience with the .NET stack and I am currently working with it in a "wanna be startup" pet project!

+### Spoillers:
+This blog may contain awesome stuff about:
+AngularJS, React, Node.js, HTML 5, ASP.NET WebAPI, AWS, Linux, Agile "stuff", NoSQL, cats, potatos, mummies and so on...

 ### Contact me